UNIwise/integration-assignment/README.md

 -   If you have problems with maven install you might need to reimport or generate source the maven projects:

 ![](image/mavenImport.png)
--   to run either of the two spring applications (project or data endpoint) just use intellij's build in runner:
+-   To run either of the two spring applications (project or data endpoint) just use intellij's build in runner:

 ![](image/springRun.png)